 The purpose of the Partnership Program is to enhance undergraduate student life and ensure students have the support they need to pursue their passions, give back, and develop new skills.
-This program is designed to supplement other on-campus funding in lieu of students fundraising externally as well educate students about the power of community.
+This program is designed to supplement other on-campus funding - in lieu of having students fundraise externally - and educate students about the power of community.

 The Partnership Program is made possible by The Stanford Fund.
-Donors such as alumni, parents, and friends to the university make gifts through TSF to make a difference in the lives of Stanford students.
-TSF serves to expand access and opportunity by providing support for financial aid, undergraduate academics, as well as community resources and student-led organizations.
+Alumni, parents, and friends of the university make gifts through The Stanford Fund to make a difference in the lives of Stanford students.
+The fund expands access and opportunity by providing support for financial aid, undergraduate academics, community resources, and student-led organizations.

-The Partnership Program distributes and administers TSF funding specifically to student groups in collaboration with the Office of Student Engagement.
-OSE is responsible for the funding application and access to the funds whereas TSF works with your club once you’ve received your funding to connect your group with donor communities through various volunteer opportunities.
+The Partnership Program administers and distributes Stanford Fund resources to student groups in collaboration with the Office of Student Engagement (OSE).
+OSE oversees funding applications and provides access to funds.
+The Stanford Fund works with clubs once they have received their funding, connecting them with donor communities through various volunteer opportunities.

 - Eligibility.
 Student organizations interested in applying should be registered with the Office of Student Engagement and support undergraduate life.
-Orgs already in the Partnership Program this year are eligible to reapply for funding the next year.
+Organizations already participating in the Partnership Program this year are eligible to reapply for funding next year.

-- Required Training & Orientation.
-All organizations wishing to apply to the Partnership Program must have their FO complete the STARS training module prior to applying and following approval send at least one representative (preferably two) to a required small group session each round.
-Even orgs who have previously attended the orientation must re-attend; no exceptions or extensions will be given for this requirement.
-These small group sessions have been designed this year so that we can better explain the process to you.
+- Required Training and Orientation.
+All organizations wishing to apply to the Partnership Program must have their financial officer complete the STARS training module prior to applying.
+Following approval, organizations should send at least one representative (preferably two) to the required orientation held each funding round.
+Even organizations that have previously attended the orientation must attend; no exceptions or extensions will be given.
+These orientation sessions have been designed so that we can thoroughly explain the process to you.

-- There are two departments working together in the Partnership Program
+- There are two departments that work together to administer the Partnership Program:

-- Office of Student Engagement: We’re responsible for managing the financial side of this program, such as helping you develop your budget, notifying you of your TSF awards, and approving proposed changes for awards.
-Questions can be directed to firstname.lastname@example.org.
+- The Office of Student Engagement is responsible for managing the financial side of the program, such as helping organizations develop their budgets, notifying organizations of their Stanford Fund awards, and approving proposed changes to awards.
+Questions can be directed to email@example.com.

-- The Stanford Fund: We’re responsible for educating you about the power of community, engaging you in volunteer opportunities, and connecting you with various Stanford communities.
-Questions can be directed to the Partnership Program Coordinator at email@example.com.
-Reach out to the Partnership Program Coordinator if you want to learn about volunteer opportunities, TSF fun facts, or need general life advice and moral support.
+- The Stanford Fund is responsible for educating organizations about the power of community, engaging organizations in volunteer opportunities, and connecting organizations with various Stanford communities.
+Questions can be directed to the Partnership Program Coordinator at firstname.lastname@example.org.
+Students can reach out to the Partnership Program Coordinator to learn about volunteer opportunities or hear some fun facts about The Stanford Fund.

 The Stanford Fund Partnership Program Criteria